 There are several aspects to keep in mind when choosing a dog to join the family, including the age of the dog, their breed and their temperament.
 We’ve identified these areas in more detail below.

 Puppy or mature dog

 Gifting a rescue dog – if you’re certain it is going to a good home – is a wonderful way to give abandoned dogs a new life.
-You can find healthy, well-behaved rescue dogs12 who are well socialised.
-If you give a puppy, make sure he or she is at least eight weeks of age.13 Waiting until at least eight weeks means the puppy has received sufficient milk from his or her mother, which can result in a healthier puppy.
+You can often find healthy, well-behaved rescue dogs who are well socialised.
+If you give a puppy, make sure it is at least eight weeks of age.
+Waiting until at least eight weeks means the puppy has received sufficient milk from his or her mother, which can result in a healthier puppy.

-Adopting is ideal, but if you must buy from a breeder, make sure you find a good breeder14 you can trust.
-Avoid buying over the internet or elsewhere if you can’t see the facility and meet the dog12 before committing to the purchase.
+Adopting is ideal, but if you must buy from a breeder, make sure you find a good breeder you can trust.
+Avoid buying over the internet or elsewhere if you can’t see the facility and meet the dog before committing to the purchase.

 Breed or temperament

-Experts suggest the nature of the dog is a top consideration3 when preparing for a pet.
+Experts suggest the nature of the dog is a top consideration when preparing for a pet.
 Consider lifestyle, space, and activity level, as detailed previously.

 If you’re adopting a mixed breed dog, ask the rescue centre about the animal’s personality.
 Doing research on temperament of breed before buying can allow you to find a good match for the recipient.

 Try before you buy: foster a dog

 If you’re thinking about buying a puppy for your child or family this Christmas, consider trying before you buy.
 Fostering a rescue dog is a great way to find out whether bringing a puppy into your household is right for you.
 Accepting a rescue dog into your home until he or she can find a permanent home gives you a chance to help crowded animal shelters while adjusting to having a pet in your house.
 Your children will get a chance to experience the significant responsibilities of pet ownership.